florianorben/colphonetics/README.md

 # colphonetics

-Cologne phonetics (Kölner Phonetik) is an algorithm related to soundex but optimized for the German language It calculates a phonetic code for a given sequence of words.
+Cologne phonetics (Kölner Phonetik) is an algorithm related to soundex but optimized for the German language.
+It calculates a phonetic code for a given sequence of words.

 Master: [![Build Status](https://travis-ci.org/florianorben/colphonetics.svg?branch=master)](https://travis-ci.org/florianorben/colphonetics/)